 The height of the grid is equal to the mixing height, h{mixing} .
-In the EDM, the mixing height is fixed at 3,000 ft.
+In AEDT, the mixing height is fixed at 3,000 ft.
 The horizontal dimensions of the grid are determined by the maximum extends of the modelled flight segments.

 Each cell of the grid is a cuboid with dimensions Δx , Δy , and Δz .
-The dimensions of the cuboid are also known as spacings and could be changed by the user through the Emissions Dispersion Preferences pane of the Study tab (see Section 4.10.11 of the AEDT 2c User Guide1).
+The dimensions of the cuboid are also known as spacings and could be changed by the user through the Emissions Dispersion Preferences pane of the Study tab (see Section 4.11 of the AEDT User Guide1).
 Following the EDMS guidelines, for cuboids located less than 300 meters above the ground, the default Δz spacing is equal to 20 meters and could be changed by the user.
-For the cuboids above the mixing height, the Δz extends to the mixing height, and cannot be changed by the user, $\Delta z = h{mixing} - 300$ meters.
-The default recommended value for the horizontal spacing's, Δx and Δy , is equal to 200 m.
+For the cuboids located higher than 300 meters above the ground, the Δz extends to the mixing height, and cannot be changed by the user, $\Delta z = h{mixing} - 300$ meters.
+The default recommended value for the horizontal spacings, Δx and Δy , is 200 m.